larsyunker/PythoMS/README.md

 PyPI installations do not include the scripts in this repository.
-If you wish to use these scripts, download the entire repository to a folder on your computer, run `python setup.py` with that folder as the current working directory (this installs the dependencies), and execute the scripts as needed.
+If you wish to use these scripts, download the entire repository to a folder on your computer, run `python setup.py install` with that folder as the current working directory (this installs the dependencies), and execute the scripts as needed.